 The Name of One of the Demons is Legion

 Jesus approaches and calls the demon to come out of the man, who replies “What do you want with me, Jesus, Son of the Most High God?
 I beg you in the name of God never to torment me!”
 Jesus asks the demon for his name and is told “My name is Legion, for we are many”.
 The demons beg Jesus not to send them away.
 But instead to send them into the pigs on a nearby hillside, which he does.
-The herd, about two thousand in number, rush down the steep bank into the sea and are drowned.
+About two thousand in number, the herd rush down the steep bank into the sea and are drowned.

 The Miracle of the Swine According to Matthew